hgeb/AlgoBioinf/README.md

 # AlgoBioinf
-Repository some bioninformatics algorithms and methods.
+Repository with some bioninformatics algorithms and methods.